 Summary: This program provides one percent of net M2 revenues to continue and expand local community transportation service for seniors under the SMP.
-According to the SMP Funding and Policy Guidelines, M2 revenue is allocated to local jurisdictions proportionally, relative to the total county's senior population, by the residents age 60 and above multiplied b available revenues.
+According to the SMP Funding and Policy Guidelines, M2 revenue is allocated to local jurisdictions proportionally, relative to the total county's senior population, by the residents age 60 and above multiplied by available revenues.
 Remaining unallocated funds are distributed to the M2 Project U Fare Stabilization Program.

-Since inception, more than \$17.9 million and 2,030,000 boardings have been provided for seniors traveling to medical appointments, nutrition programs, shopping destinations, and senior and community center activities.
-This quarter, approximately \$463,000 was paid out to the 31 participating cities during the months of September.
-Additionally, this quarter, staff prepared revised guidelines for the program, which are scheduled to go to the Board for approval in November 2018.
+Since inception, approximately \$18.5 million and 2,096,000 boardings have been provided for seniors traveling to medical appointments, nutrition programs, shopping destinations, and senior and community center activities.
+This quarter, approximately \$551,000 was paid5 out to the 31 participating cities during the month of November.
+Additionally, on November 26, 2018 the Board approved revised Guidelines for the program.